-Network monitoring solutions are great at answering “Is my device down?”, however not all solutions can answer is “Why is it down?”
+Network monitoring solutions are great at answering “Is my device down?”, however not all solutions can answer “Why is it down?”

-This becomes even harder to answer when you don’t have physical access to the device.
+This question becomes even harder to answer when you don’t have physical access to the device.
 When you have tens, hundreds or even thousands of satellite offices or retail store locations, you need a quick and reliable method to determine the probable cause and extent of connectivity loss in order to efficiently respond to the event.

 The customer’s requirement.